-Timeframe: Proactive outreach and partnerships through June 2031
+Quantified Objective: # TBD Timeframe: Proactive outreach and partnerships through June 2031 Responsible Party: Community Planning and Building Department Funding Source: General Fund

 Community organizations play a pivotal role to provide outreach and services to those facing housing issues.
-The City will continue to support neighborhood organizations that promote neighborhood involvement, safety and improvement, including but not limited to the Carmel Residents Association, The Carmel Foundation, and the Carmel Heritage Society.
+The City will continue to support neighborhood organizations that promote neighborhood involvement, safety and improvement, including but not limited to the Carmel Residents Association, the The Carmel Foundation-, and the Carmel Heritage Society.
 The City will develop partnerships with these organizations to promote neighborhood enhancement programs, conduct and improve outreach and education, and solicit community input.